xd009642/xd009642.github.io/_posts/2025-05-20-Tarpaulins-Week-of-Speed-pt2.markdown

 ```

 That can just be a `if name.is_some()` and avoid another `HashMap` lookup.
-When I compared this parsing code to llvm my initial implementation was significantly
+When I compared this parsing code to llvm, my initial implementation was significantly
 faster.
-With the difficulties in the coverage mapping part of the code and then it's
+With the difficulties in the coverage mapping part of the code and then its
-performance issues I didn't really go back and see if I could speed up the profraw
+performance issues, I didn't really go back and see if I could speed up the profraw
-parsing anymore.
-But this should be an easy win.
+parsing anymore, but this should be an easy win.

 # Benchmarking Results #1